 EXAMPLE 7.2.
-Referring back to Example 7.1, note that thanks to this rule
+Referring back to Example 7.1, note that thanks to this rule saying that if ψ is a loop invariant then

 - assertion (B) is valid, since it is a logical consequence of assertion (A); - assertion (F) is valid, since it is a logical consequence of assertion (E); - assertion (J) is valid, since it is a logical consequence of assertion (I).